ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 Under no circumstances should you remove the funds from your existing ISA account yourself in order to make a transfer.
 Doing so would remove your funds from the ISA wrapper and the security of its tax-free status.

 Typically, there are no fees when you transfer a Cash ISA.
-However, Stocks and Share Investment ISAs will carry a wide range of fees depending on the provider.
-Some providers will charge a single fee for an account closure, while others may charge for the closure of each fund held within your Investment ISA.
+However, a Stocks and Shares ISA will carry a wide range of fees depending on the provider.
+Some providers will charge a single fee for an account closure, while others may charge for the closure of each fund held within your Stocks & Shares ISA.
 It is important that you do your research before committing funds.